top of page

 Pattern to Garment

-Recommended fabric that won't break your budget for the class: Get two 8-yard bolts in two different colors from online Walmart.
-Link down below.
+Recommended fabric that won't break your budget for the class: Get two 8-yard bolts in two different colors from Walmart online.
+The link is down below.
 They also have patterned fabric—one color or pattern as the main fabric and one as the lining.
 You can also buy fabric from me for the same price; however, my bolt fabric is limited.
 The class will need around 12 yards of 44" wide fabric.

 Walmart Waverly Inspirations 44" 100% Cotton Solid Print Sewing & Craft Fabric 8 yd.
 By the Bolt, Blush